 Notice how we inverted the order:

-. - And then we define the variable that will represent each of the items and state the List (or Set/Dictionary) we will work on
+• Then we define the variable that will store each of the items and point at the List, Set or Dictionary we will work on [... for n in names].

-Creating a new List from a Comprehension
+Creating a new List with a Comprehension

 This is the primary use of a List Comprehension.
 Other usages may result in a hard-to-read code for you and others.